 One of the first things good attorneys will tell you is to always seek medical treatment immediately after a car accident.
 There are reasons for this.
 First, it’s important to make sure you’re okay.
 You could be suffering from internal bleeding or a traumatic brain injury.
-Second, you want to document any injuries you have in case you file a suit.
+Second, you want to document any injuries you have in case you file a suit and contact a Tampa car accident lawyer.
 Finally, there are rules and laws that say you have to.

 If you’re in a car accident in Tampa, FL, you are required to get medical attention right away.
 Florida law states that in order to get benefits through personal injury protection (PIP) coverage, you must:

 - Seek medical treatment within 14 days of the accident

 - See a qualified healthcare provider

 The injuries must be caused by the accident.
 There are a few other qualifiers that we will examine here.

 Tampa Car Accident Lawyers Understand the PIP Laws in Florida